-Later, we arrive in North Conway, where we spend three nights at the North Conway Grand Hotel.
+Later, we arrive in North Conway, where we spend three nights at the Fox Ridge Resort Hotel.

 This morning we board the Mount Washington Cog Railway - the world's first cog railway.
 It opened in 1869 and climbs the 6,228ft (1,898m) up Mount Washington, the highest peak in the Eastern States.
 During the fascinating steam-hauled journey*, we enjoy a short stop at the summit to enjoy panoramic views of the surrounding White Mountain Range.

 *Steam-hauled where possible.
 On occasion the three mile

 Today we enjoy a round trip on board North Conway's Scenic Railroad 'Notch Train'.
 We relive the legend written in the annals of railroad history as we follow a route first taken by train over 132 years ago.
 We pass some of the finest natural scenery in New England as the train takes us through the spectacular scenery of Crawford Notch - past sheer bluffs, steep ravines, cascading brooks and panoramic mountain vistas.

 The experience is truly breathtaking during the autumn season, as New Hampshire's scenery is covered in a stunning blanket of dark red, yellow and brown.
 We cross the Frankenstein Trestle and Willey Brook Bridge en route to Crawford Depot.
 Live commentary during the journey helps to give an insight into the history and folklore of the railroad and its route.